 Some studies show that:

 Aluminet shade cloth is made from aluminum mesh and reflects up to 90% of incoming sunlight.
-With this shade cloth, you can expect temperatures to drop by 7-8 degrees Fahrenheit for your greenhouse.
+With this shade cloth, you can expect temperatures to drop by 8-10 degrees Fahrenheit in your greenhouse.

 Normal shade cloth doesn’t have the same reflective properties as Aluminet, but it’s still effective at lowering temperatures in your garden by 5-7 degrees Fahrenheit.

 4. What is PE mesh cloth?

 Here, we briefly present six kinds of shade cloths on the market.

-Eyouagro -high-quality Shade cloth supplier- provides shade for livestock & poultry, flower gardens, and greenhouses.
-Not only does it provide protection from the sun, but it also helps to decrease wind speeds, reduce rain splash and retain up to 50% moisture in the soil.
+EyouAgro a high-quality Shade cloth supplier- provides shade for livestock & poultry, flower gardens, and greenhouses.
+Not only does it provide protection from the sun, but it also helps to decrease wind speeds, reduce rain splash, and retain up to 50% moisture in the soil.